cardano-foundation/CIPs/CIP-1694/README.md

 * Relative to some percentage `P`, a DRep (SPO) **vote threshold has been met** if the sum of the relative stake that has been delegated to the DReps (SPOs) that vote `Yes` to a governance action is at least `P`.

+PV I think it should be a ratio of delegated stake votes Yes / (Yes + No)?

 ## Rationale